id3as/purescript-backend-erl/README.md

 The cherry on top is that Erlang has weird scoping rules, so the final step of codegen is [renaming local variables](https://github.com/id3as/purescript-backend-erl/blob/main/src/PureScript/Backend/Erl/Convert/Scoping.purs) throughout the whole AST.
 Final beta-reduction of applied lambdas plus re-scoping of macros also happens there.

+These optimizations were guided by inspecting the optimizations that Erlang performs, see [./opts](./opts/README.md).

 ### Uncurrying